-Tip: If you’re a seasoned veteran and executive with an employment contract, be sure to review the contact to understand the agreed-upon time period that was offered to the employer to make any type of transition in the event of a resignation.
-This may be listed under “notice period” of the employment contract.
+Tip: If you’re a seasoned veteran and executive with an employment contract, be sure to review the contact to understand the agreed-upon time period that was offered to the employer to make any transition in the event of a resignation.
+This may be listed under the “notice period” of the employment contract.

-Due to the fact that this resignation is being submitted with the intent to retire, a reason for the resignation is not required nor asked on behalf of the employer.
+Because this resignation is being submitted with the intent to retire, a reason for the resignation is not required nor asked on behalf of the employer.
 But a formal retirement letter may be required by the HR department to ensure your retirement plan and retirement benefits are properly accounted for.

 Letter Writing Tips

 When writing a retirement letter as an employee, it can be useful to speak to the retiree’s career depth and discuss how the job was satisfying for the employee.
 This is the final resignation letter the employee will ever write; it can be fun, humorous, or heartfelt.
 The choice is entirely up to the employee.
 A retirement resignation letter is not too dissimilar to a standard resignation letter or formal resignation letter.
 It should include the job title, notice date, and reason for resignation (which is retirement).
 The letter can be short (simple resignation letter) or long letter depending on the employer's relationship.